Showing posts with label Camera Technology. Show all posts

 • A saturated image sensor has a higher SNR with less visible image noise

-• Your aperture and shutter speed control the reflected light to the sensor
+• The aperture and shutter speed control the reflected light to the sensor

 • The ISO function amplifies the image signal and the sensor's noise floor

-• Pixels capture photons and not the size of the backplate they are placed on
+• Pixels capture photons and not the size of the backplate housing them

 Olympus E-3 with the Zuiko 50 - 200mm f2.8 - 3.5 lens - ISO160, f3.5, 1/3200 - The Raw file was converted in PhotoLab 5

-We know M43 photographers enjoy a 2EV Depth of Field (DOF) advantage plus the size and weight of M43 lenses are less.
+We know M43 photographers enjoy a 2EV Depth of Field (DOF) advantage plus the size and weight of M43 lenses are lower.
 The summary below is designed for M43 wildlife photographers:-

-• M43 photographers can safely use apertures between f5,6 and f8,0 (and higher)
+• M43 photographers can safely use apertures between f4,5 and f7,1 (and higher)

 • It's OK to target shutter speeds between 1/400 and 1/4000 (landscape to action)